frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/docs/FCC-Certification/Story.md

 ![](imgs/first_emc_pretest.png)

-Apparently the lab is not allowed to tell me how to do any redesigns, kind of like legal advice...
+Apparently the lab is not allowed to give me any design advice, kind of like legal advice.

-So now I'm actually kind of scared, those are not small fails that might be fixed by another capacitor or so.
+Because of this snaffu, I'm actually kind of scared, those are not small fails that might be fixed by another capacitor or so.
 Something is seriously wrong here.
 Do I suck that much at PCB design?

+But hey apparently other companies would spend weeks in this lab troubleshooting if they to, I get to retry the pre-test before the real test as many times as I need until I can actually pass it.
+I'm so glad I picked a local lab.

 I've examined some of the RadioMaster receivers I've got on hand, particularly the ER4 again